cavineers/Vision2021/README.md

 7. Still in the new terminal save the docker container using `sudo docker commit [CONTAINER ID] [IMAGE NAME]` (example image name would be yolov5/cavs:version1)
 8. Run docker instance later `sudo docker run -it --device=/dev/video0 --runtime nvidia --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" [NEW IMAGE NAME]` (use -rm in the run command if you are not making any changes to the docker image to save space)

-*To install these packages on ARMarch - 64bit (not raspi) arch see steps below*
+*To install these packages on ARMarch - 64bit (not raspi or jetson) arch see steps below*
 1. Visit [this site to find packages](http://mathinf.com/pytorch/arm64/)

 ### Credits